aphillipps/EVPN-TOI/3-Services/README.md

 ## Configure a Layer 2 service across the Fabric

+- Configure VLAN 112

+- Configure a VLAN to VNI mapping using VNI 112

-Configure VLAN 112
+- Configure a MAC VRF under BGP for VLAN 112

-Configure Host1 and Host2 in VLAN 112
+- Configure Host1 and Host2 in VLAN 112 using an "MLAGed" Port-channel 1 with Ethernet 4 on each Leaf switch

 ## Check connectivity between Host1 and Host2

-Ping Host1 from Host2 and vice-versa
+- Ping Host1 from Host2 and vice-versa

 ## Check EVPN routes and VXLAN outputs